ychenhq/comp4462-Customer-purchasing-habits-analysis-and-visualization/README.md

 2. Data Enhancement
 To gain further insights, we merged the primary dataset with age-based data:

--***Enhanced Age Segmentation***: Enabled a more detailed analysis of purchasing trends across different age groups.
-Age-Related Purchasing Insights: Improved understanding of age-specific behaviors, combining with data that includes more fields such as:
+   - ***Enhanced Age Segmentation***: Enabled a more detailed analysis of purchasing trends across different age groups.The enlarged dataset improved understanding of age-specific behaviors, combining with data that includes more fields such as:
       Location: 1 of the 55 states
       Category: Footwear, Clothing etc.
       Season: Spring, Summer, Fall, Winter
       Color: Color of the item purchased
       Item Purchased: Jeans, Glasses, Sweater, Blouse etc.

--***Enhanced Visualizations**: With geopgrahic location, we can expand the visualization with geographs.
+   - ***Enhanced Visualizations***: With geopgrahic location, we can expand the visualization with geographs.
 Along with age data, we visualized age-income correlations, loyalty score distributions, gender and purchasing habits across different states.

-3. Advanced Visualization and Insights
+4. Advanced Visualization and Insights
 The combined data enabled us to produce more granular insights:

-Age-Income Correlations: Analysis of income levels and purchasing trends by age group.
+***Age-Income Correlations***: Analysis of income levels and purchasing trends by age group.

-Loyalty Trends: Comparative visualizations showing loyalty scores across different age demographics.
-Regional and Age-Based Purchasing Behaviors: Detailed comparisons of regional purchasing behaviors segmented by age.
-Key Findings
+# Key Findings
-Income and Frequency Correlation: Positive correlation in certain age groups between income and purchase frequency.
+***Income and Frequency Correlation***: Positive correlation in certain age groups between income and purchase frequency.
-Regional Trends by Age: Insights into regional shopping patterns for different age demographics.
+***Regional Trends by Age***: Insights into regional shopping patterns for different age demographics.
 Loyalty Scores by Age Group: Differences in brand loyalty scores based on age, indicating age-related tendencies in customer loyalty.

-Conclusion
+# Conclusion
-This project provides an in-depth exploration of customer purchasing behaviors by merging multiple datasets for comprehensive analysis.
-The insights gained from combining these datasets can guide marketing strategies and improve customer targeting.
+This project provides an in-depth visualzation of customer purchasing behaviors by merging 2 datasets for comprehensive data analysis.
+The visualization dataset can guide marketing strategies and improve customer targeting.

 ## Future Work
 Potential improvements include: